AstralProtocol/api/.ai/implementation-plan.md

 # Implementation Plan

 This document describes the phased implementation of the Astral API.
 Each numbered section corresponds to a logical step in development (i.e., a milestone).
 Tasks within each section are listed as checkboxes with bulleted requirements that detail what needs to be achieved.

-The agent should update this document after completing each task, run tests/builds, and commit changes to the repository.
+## Task Completion Checklist

+For each task, follow these steps in order:
+1. Implement the required changes
+2. Run tests if applicable
+3. Fix any linting/type checking issues
+4. Update this implementation plan to mark the task as complete
+5. Create a commit with a descriptive message following conventional commits format:
+   - feat: New features
+   - fix: Bug fixes
+   - refactor: Code changes that neither fix bugs nor add features
+   - test: Adding or modifying tests
+   - docs: Documentation only changes
+   - chore: Changes to the build process, tools, etc.

 ---